-It is fair to say home is where the heart is.
-Penthouses offer everything from exclusive amenities and lavish architecture to rooftop gardens, pools, and are perfect for those who want to live a lavish lifestyle.
-Today we’ve put together this list of the top 5 most expensive penthouses.
+It is fair to say that home is where the heart is.
+Penthouses offer a plethora of exclusive amenities and lavish architectural features, including rooftop gardens and pools, making them ideal for those desiring a luxurious lifestyle.
+Today, we have compiled a list of the top 5 most expensive penthouses.

 5. Woolworth Tower Residence, New York – $79 Million